-On Saturday I whipped up these yummy tacos.
+On Saturday I made up these yummy tacos.

 I started by whipping out a bag of frozen pork carnitas.